 The Tearoom at Easton Walled Gardens - perfect for light lunches and cream teas.

 The Woodhouse Arms, Corby Glen - a lovely mix of light bites, traditional pub classics and gourmet treats.

 Where can I stay?

-In our beautiful self catering cottage in the heart of the gardens.
+In one of our beautiful self catering cottages in the heart of the gardens.
 Click here for full details.